-- Immigration Reform the federal government needs to enact comprehensive immigration reform, increase border security, provide resources to address this humanitarian crisis, expedite work permits, and enforce a legitimate process for those seeking political asylum. - Restore Historic Funding of Community Development Programs that returns federal dollars back to our communities to improve critical local infrastructure, expand affordable housing opportunities, and support the social service needs of our elderly, and families in crisis. - Permanently Expand Eligibility for the Community Services Block Grant Program (CSBG) from 125% of the federal poverty level to 200%, enabling 100,000 DuPage County households to remain eligible for support with basic needs, keeping many families out of poverty. - Enact a Behavioral and Mental Health Care Infrastructure to assist counties with the resources and tools necessary to provide appropriate treatment and support to millions of Americans suffering from mental health and addiction issues. - Enhance funding for our nation's transportation system work with states and local governments to modernize our public transit delivery system. - Expansion and Preservation of Affordable Housing create strong, sustainable, inclusive communities and quality affordable housing options for all; improve the potential for long-term economic success and a sustained high quality of life for the residents we serve. - Protect our Residents from Gun Violence protect our residents from senseless gun violence through the enactment of a federal ban on the sale of assault weapons and high-capacity ammunition magazines. - Reauthorize the Workforce Innovation & Opportunity Act (WIOA) and expand eligibility and remove barriers for the provision of job training and career services for unemployed and underemployed residents. - Protect the Environmental Health of our Communities by enacting measures to protect citizens from dangerous chemicals in our air, water and land, address Climate Change, and reduce the amount of waste placed in landfills. - Provide Noise Relief for communities surrounding O'Hare soundproof additional schools and residential properties located within the approved noise contour maps. - Support the Humane Treatment of our Animal Population strengthen requirements for the licensure of animal dealers and exhibitors under the U.S. Department of Agriculture (USDA) and expand the agency's oversight and enforcement of animal welfare standards. - Fiscal Responsibility DuPage County urges Congress to set priorities and to reallocate existing resources to ensure a balanced budget.
+- Immigration Reform the federal government needs to enact comprehensive immigration reform, increase border security, provide resources to address this humanitarian crisis, expedite work permits, and enforce a legitimate process for those seeking political asylum. - Restore Historic Funding of Community Development Programs that returns federal dollars back to our communities to improve critical local infrastructure, expand affordable housing opportunities, and support the social service needs of our elderly, and families in crisis. - Permanently Expand Eligibility for the Community Services Block Grant Program (CSBG) from 125% of the federal poverty level to 200%, enabling 100,000 DuPage County households to remain eligible for support with basic needs, keeping many families out of poverty. - Enact a Behavioral and Mental Health Care Infrastructure to assist counties with the resources and tools necessary to provide appropriate treatment and support to millions of Americans suffering from mental health and addiction issues. - Enhance funding for our nation's transportation system work with states and local governments to modernize our public transit delivery system. - Expansion and Preservation of Affordable Housing create strong, sustainable, inclusive communities and quality affordable housing options for all; improve the potential for long-term economic success and a sustained high quality of life for the residents we serve. - Keeping our Communities Safe Protect our residents from senseless gun violence through the enactment of common sense guns laws and background checks that ensure individuals with mental health issues are prohibited from purchasing a firearm. - Reauthorize the Workforce Innovation & Opportunity Act (WIOA) and expand eligibility and remove barriers for the provision of job training and career services for unemployed and underemployed residents. - Protect the Environmental Health of our Communities by enacting measures to protect citizens from dangerous chemicals in our air, water and land, address Climate Change, and reduce the amount of waste placed in landfills. - Provide Noise Relief for communities surrounding O'Hare soundproof additional schools and residential properties located within the approved noise contour maps. - Support the Humane Treatment of our Animal Population strengthen requirements for the licensure of animal dealers and exhibitors under the USDA and expand the agency's oversight and enforcement duties. - Fiscal Responsibility DuPage County urges Congress to set priorities and to reallocate existing resources to ensure a balanced budget.